You will learn

 If your form is published in Klaviyo but not displaying:

-- Verify that you have the signup form code snippet installed on your site.
+- Verify that you have the onsite code snippet (also known "Active on Site" tracking or Klaviyo.js) enabled on your site

 - If you're using an embedded form, verify that you have the embed code installed on your site.